datacentricdesign/id5415/pages/exam-example.md

   * example (1.5)
 ```

+>Questions VII and VIII refers to Module 4

 VII.
 Choose two physical network technologies relevant in the context of a connected fridge and compare them based on the three of the network selection criteria (6 points).

 ```md